seesmof/Biblija-Kulisha/Plan.md

 ##### Revision

-- Use PHIL, HOM, KJV, WEB, BSB Bibles for revisions
+- Use PHIL, KJV (maybe also BSB) Bibles for revisions

 - [ ] Capitalize GOD's Pronouns
 - [ ] Add quotation marks in direct speech: “‘’”